egovelox/blog/posts/postgres.md

 ```
 ## Configure the server

-CentOS 8, in my case, provided firewalld by default.
+My version of CentOS 8 (it might not always be so) provided firewalld by default.
 So first of all, open PSQL default port (5432) :

 ```bash
 sudo firewalld-cmd --zone=public --permanent --add-port 5432/tcp
 sudo firewall-cmd --reload
 ```